-Now few important tips for you.
+Now a few important tips for you.

 - The simplest way to use by using whole-grain flour for various dishes.
 You can easily prepare multigrain flour by mixing your favorite whole grains.
-Alternatively, ready-made products available in the local market, but check the ingredients before buying.
+Alternatively, ready-made products are available in the local market, but check the ingredients before buying.